sergunchik/ementas/agslt.md

-# Algebraic Geometry and Statistical Learning
+# Algebraic Geometry and Statistical Learning Theory

 On one hand we will introduce the basics of statistical machine learning, and on the other the basics of algebraic geometry and singularity theory,